-Transfer tape, also known as transfer paper or application tape, is a clear, thin, adhesive material used to transfer a vinyl decal or graphic from its backing paper to a smooth surface.
+Transfer tape, also known as application tape (paper or plastic film), is a clear, thin, adhesive material used to transfer a vinyl decal or graphic from its backing paper to a smooth surface.
 It is typically used in creating vinyl signs or decals or for adding vinyl graphics to a variety of surfaces such as cars, windows, walls, and other objects.
-Transfer tape is a popular crafting item, especially among people who use Cricut machines to create graphics.
+Vinyl transfer tape is a popular crafting item, especially among people who use Cricut machines to create graphics.
+(People also called transfer paper.)

 Transfer tape is made of an explicit, flexible material that allows for precise placement of the decal and is easy to remove without leaving any residue.
 It is typically used in combination with vinyl cutters or plotters.
 It is an essential tool in creating vinyl signs and decals.